-Regular corporate publications, newsletters and technical reports were produced, including Work Programme 2015 and Facts and Figures 2014, as well as a wide range of brochures, leaflets, infographics and videos on specific EMSA

-- services and activities.

-2. EMSA intranet updated regularly; new information monitors placed in EMSA's public areas; SMS alert system developed for staff. - Timely operation of EMSA website without noticeable interruptions; social media presence continued to grow; user satisfaction surveys carried out for various maritime applications; stakeholder survey support; visual identity manual completed. - Exhibitions & events: Interspill 2015 (Amsterdam); Blue Business Forum (Lisbon); Interagency data visualisation workshop (hosted by EMSA & EMCDDA).
-5. Supporting Staff and families in the Implementation of the Protocol Agreement between EMSA and The Portuguese Government.
-6. 50 workshops and other events organised with 1426 participants; 48 different training sessions with 870 national experts trained.
+Planned output 2015 Actual output 2015 1.
+Preparing regular publications and 1.
+Regular corporate publications, newsletters and completing/updating brochures and leaflets technical reports were produced, including Work including the new EMSA general brochure.
+Programme 2015 and Facts and Figures 2014, as 2.
+Continue to improve internal communication well as a wide range of brochures, leaflets, through the Agency's intranet. infographics and videos on specific EMSA 3.
+Enhance the communication role of EMSA's services and activities. website through new features and 2.
+EMSA intranet updated regularly; new information functionalities in line with current monitors placed in EMSA's public areas; SMS developments.
+Continue to implementing the alert system developed for staff. new visual identity for EMSA.
+3. Timely operation of EMSA website without 4.
+Presenting at meetings, exhibitions and noticeable interruptions; social media presence conferences. continued to grow; user satisfaction surveys 5.
+Implementation of the Protocol Agreement and carried out for various maritime applications; Privileges. stakeholder survey support; visual identity manual 6.
+Supporting the organisation of events/meetings completed. in the Agency.
+4. Exhibitions & events: Interspill 2015 (Amsterdam); 7.
+Reimbursement of Missions.
+Blue Business Forum (Lisbon); Interagency data visualisation workshop (hosted by EMSA & EMCDDA).
+Supporting Staff and families in the Implementation of the Protocol Agreement between EMSA and The Portuguese Government.
+50 workshops and other events organised with 1426 participants; 48 different training sessions with 870 national experts trained.
 7. Reimbursement of missions was centralised in a small dedicated team.